 There are new start-ups on the scene and more popping up every year.
 Here are just a couple that deliver mainly hawker food:

 Love to try your local Bak Chor Mee but find it hard to communicate with your local dialect speaking hawker?
-Just tap to tapao and get hawker food delivered to you from 14 different hawker centres islandwide at just $1.50 delivery fee.
+Just tap to tapao (takeaway) and get hawker food delivered to you from 18 different hawker centres islandwide at just $1.50 delivery fee with no minimum order.

 WhyQ, p.
 6914 2673, e. firstname.lastname@example.org; www.whyq.sg